spark-engine/toolbox/README.md

 Under the hood this maps to `Array.prototype.forEach.call(obj, func)`, which is casts DOM tree nodes as an array before iterating.
 It mostly exists to improve the readabilty of code.

-### `scrollTo(to, options)`

-This scrolls the document (or an element) to a y-coordinate or another element with an ease function.

-Arguments:

-- `to` - a y-coordinate or DOM element.

-Options:

-- `callback: function` - function to trigger on complete
-- `duration: 500` - time in milliseconds to scroll (default: 500)
-- `scroll: element` - element to scroll (default: document root)